Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Self-adjoint extensions of the Laplacian and the Magnetic Laplacian

 Then: \begin{enumerate}[label=\textit{(\roman*)},nosep,leftmargin=*] \item There exists $m>0$ such that for every $A \in \mathcal{A}$ and every $U \in \mathcal{U}$ we have $Q_{A,U}(\Phi, \Phi) \geq -m \|\Phi\|^2$ for every $\Phi\in\H^+$. \item Let $A_0\in\mathcal{A}$ and $U_0\in\mathcal{U}$.
 There is a constant $K>0$ such that for every $A \in \mathcal{A}$ and $U \in \mathcal{U}$ we have

 for every $U \in \mathcal{U}$ and every $A \in \mathcal{A}$. \end{enumerate} \end{corollary}

 We have established that, for any admissible unitary operator and a magnetic potential satisfying the conditions above, the sesquilinear form associated with them is closed and semibounded from below.
-Theorem~\ref{thm:repKato} can then be applied leading to the definition of the magnetic Laplacian.
+We will apply the representation theorem, cf.\ \cite[Sec.~VI.2]{Kato1995}, to define the self-adjoint magnetic Laplacian.

 \begin{definition} Let $\Omega$ be a compact, Riemannian manifold with boundary and let $U\colon L^2(\partial\Omega)\to L^2(\partial\Omega)$ be an admissible unitary operator.
 Let $A\in\Lambda(\Omega)$.
-The \emph{magnetic Laplacian} operator associated with the unitary $U$ and the magnetic potential $A$, denoted by $\Delta_{A,U}$, with domain $\dom \Delta_{A,U}$, is the unique self-adjoint operator associated with the closed, semibounded sesquilinear form $Q_{A,U}$, cf.\ Theorem~\ref{thm:repKato}.
+The \emph{magnetic Laplacian} operator associated with the unitary $U$ and the magnetic potential $A$, denoted by $\Delta_{A,U}$, with domain $\dom \Delta_{A,U}$, is the unique self-adjoint operator associated with the closed, semibounded sesquilinear form $Q_{A,U}$.
 In the case in which the magnetic potential $A$ is identically zero, we will refer to this operator as the \emph{Laplace-Beltrami} operator and denote it and its domain respectively by $\Delta_U$ and $\dom \Delta_U$. \end{definition}

 For the Laplace-Beltrami operator associated with the unitary $U$, one can provide the following characterisation of its domain. \begin{theorem} Let $\Delta_U$, densely defined on $\dom \Delta_U$, be the Laplace-Beltrami operator associated with the unitary $U$.
 Then